TimotejK/wier-labs/docs/PA1.md

 During crawling you need to detect duplicate web pages.
 The easiest solution is to check whether a web page with the same page content was already parsed (hint: you can extend the database with a hash, otherwise you need compare exact HTML code).
 If your crawler gets a URL from a frontier that has already been parsed, this is not treated as a duplicate.
 In such cases there is no need to re-crawl the page, just add a record into to the table *link* accordingly.

-  * BONUS POINTS (10 points): Deduplication using exact match is not efficient as some minor content can be different but two web pages can still be the same.
+  * BONUS POINTS: Deduplication using exact match is not efficient as some minor content can be different but two web pages can still be the same.
 Implement one of the [Locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) methods to find collisions and then apply Jaccard distance (e.g. using unigrams) to detect a possible duplicate.
 Also, select parameters for this method.
 Document your implementation and include an example of duplicate detection in the report.
 Note, you need to implement the method yourself to get bonus points.

 When your crawler fetches and renders a web page, do some simple parsing to detect images and next links.

   * When parsing links, include links from *href* attributes and *onclick* Javascript events (e.g. *location.href* or *document.location*).
 Be careful to correctly extend the relative URLs before adding them to the frontier.
   * Detect images on a web page only based on *img* tag, where the *src* attribute points to an image URL.
+  * BONUS POINTS: Implement a strategy for preferential crawling.
+Detect the relevance of each link to your domain and crawl more relevant links first.
+This will also help with your second and third tasks as you will have more relavant pages to work with.

 Donwload HTML content only (and PDF where required for the domain).
 List all other content (*.doc*, *.docx*, *.ppt* and *.pptx*) in the *page_data* table - there is no need to populate *data* field (i.e. binary content).
 In case you put a link into a frontier and identify content as a binary source, you can just set its *page_type* to *BINARY*.
 The same holds for the image data.